This helps HOPE (Homeless & Orphaned Pets Endeavor) - Kent, WA transport stop with pet care costs.

 The $325 adoption fee includes transport, health certificate, spay/neuter, basic vaccines, microchip and registration, testing for FIV/FeLV, negative fecal test, and preventative treatment against fleas and parasites.

-I love Foster Meowmy and am so grateful that she gave me a chance at the fabulous indoor life of a pampered pet.
-Now I’m ready to bring my stunning good looks and affectionate cuddling to my forever family.
+Now I’m ready to bring my stunning good looks, expert biscuit-making and mischievous energy to my forever family.
 Could that be you?
-Arrange to meet me today, and if you’re looking for a pair of kittens, please consider adopting me with one of the other seven #car-stowaways.
-We think it’d be the cat’s meow if we could be adopted together so we could be playmates and cuddle buddies while you’re at work or on vacation.
+Arrange to meet me today, and if you’re looking for a pair of kittens, please consider adopting me with one of the other #car-stowaways.
+We think it’d be the cat’s meow if we could be adopted as a pair so we could be playmates and cuddle buddies while you’re at work or on vacation.

 HOPE ID 25-0614-A041